Inverse limit

 In mathematics, the inverse limit (also called the projective limit) is a construction that allows one to "glue together" several related objects, the precise gluing process being specified by morphisms between the objects.
 Thus, inverse limits can be defined in any category although their existence depends on the category that is considered.
 They are a special case of the concept of limit in category theory.

-By working in the dual category, that is by reverting the arrows, an inverse limit becomes a direct limit or inductive limit, and a limit becomes a colimit.
+By working in the dual category, that is by reversing the arrows, an inverse limit becomes a direct limit or inductive limit, and a limit becomes a colimit.

 Formal definition

 Algebraic objects

 We start with the definition of an inverse system (or projective system) of groups and homomorphisms.
 Let $(I, \leq)$ be a directed poset (not all authors require I to be directed).
 Let (Ai)i∈I be a family of groups and suppose we have a family of homomorphisms $f_{ij}: A_j \to A_i$ for all $i \leq j$ (note the order) with the following properties: